What if you had the right strategy for the wrong audience?

 However, B2C audiences often prefer language that targets their emotions.
 Ad copy might focus on how excited they will feel when they try a particular product or how happy that special someone will be when they receive this product as a gift.

-If you stick with plain and emotionless copy for B2C audiences, they will skip out on your product.
+If you stick with a plain and emotionless copy for B2C audiences, they will skip out on your product.
 Instead, you should maximize sales by figuring out the emotional motivations of your customers.

 To Jargon or Not to Jargon